 Laser measurement system HPI-3D is a two frequency laser interferometer intended to be used mainly in machine geometry measurements.
 Its small size and low weight simplify transportation and make the instrument especially useful for service applications.
-Software version for XP/Vista/7/8 Windows and automation of measurement processes make the interferometer easy to use.
+Software version for XP/Vista/7/8 Windows and automation of many measurement processes make the interferometer easy to use.
 Software, compliant with ISO 230-2 and similar norms, enable making rapports and diagrams.
 It is possible to choose statistical results processing according to norms: ISO 230-2 (European), VDI/DGQ 3441 (German), NMTBA (USA), BSI BS 4656 Part 16 (British) and PN-93 M55580 (Polish).

-Laser Measurement System HPI-3D is highly configurable device although already in its basic configuration it allows performing the complicated measurements at highest possible precision.
+Laser Measurement System HPI-3D highly is device although already in configurable its basic performing the complicated configuration it allows measurements at highest possible precision.
 Available options will be described below in this user manual.